cloudskytian/sugoi-player-deprecated/doc/BUGS.md

 ﻿# Known Bugs

-- The first time you opened a media file from the file explorer, SPlayer cannot change it's window size correctly.
+- The first time you opened a media file from the file explorer, the player cannot change it's window size correctly

-- Some translation mistakes.
+- There are some translation mistakes

-- The menubar sometimes cannot get focused.

-- Sometimes SPlayer will crash, randomly.

-- Dim dialog not work.
+- Player crashes randomly
+- Main window cannot change it's size correctly when loading music

 **NOTE**